goetzc2018/Reflections/README.md

+# Reflection 17
+## 5/18/18
+This week we spent the whole time learning javascript.
+First we used popups to be able to type things into them.
+Then we learned to use the words typed into the popup to put them into the pragraph.
+Then we typed our story for the Mad Lib.After that we fooled around with other peoples md libs and worked onj google friday.

 # Reflection 16
 ## 5/11/18
 This weeek we spent time learning about java script.
 This is probably preparing us for a project we will have to do with javascript.
 We learned how to create different types of pop-ups and how to use them.I also spent a lot of time working on google friday.
 It is finally starting to come together and start to look like a real site.